SabbathHex/sabbathhex.github.io/posts/_posts/2021-02-09-mutt-wizard-post-install-tips.md

     The difference is opening the entry from sidebar as opposed to changing folder.

+1. To tag the email as "todo", add the following line in either of the configuration files:

+    ```
+    macro index tt "<modify-labels>!todo -unread -inbox<enter>" "Toggle todo"
+    ```

 As for emails that I need to save for later, I just save them (`s`) to "Saved" mailbox to be later fed into backup.